DropSnorz/OwlPlug/doc/ThirdParty_Store_Specification.md

 ## Format

 A Store endpoint serve a JSON document.
-All field names in the specification are **case sensitive**.
+All field names in the specification are **case-sensitive**.
 The root object is a [Store](#Store) object.

 ### Example